On this page

 The project culminated with a launch event in Term 4 2015, a teaching resource, and the production of a professionally produced anthology (hard copy and ebook).
 Selected students met weekly for two-hour sessions on Saturdays in Terms 3 and 4 2015 at the SA Writers Centre, Adelaide.

-The Exquisite I teaching resource is a guide to help educators who would like to run the project themselves.
+The Exquisite I teaching resource (PDF 122KB) is a guide to help educators who would like to run the project themselves.

 Cultural and linguistic diversity: youth stories project